 - A) To never take a call

-Introverts might struggle more with putting themselves out there, and be less prone to do follow up that feels invasive to others, but they have strengths they can play to such as listening and remembering conversational points that can be brought up later.
+These strategies help introverts to conserve energy and prevent them from defaulting to a “no” response without actually considering the opportunity.
+Introverts might struggle more with putting themselves out there, and be less prone to do follow up that feels invasive to others.
+However they have strengths they can employ such as listening and remembering conversational points that can be brought up later.

 But it’s not as simple as introvert vs extrovert.
 There are tons of networking events to attend and, in my experience, the majority are formal, business-like affairs, with a focus on finding potential customers.
 But a closer examination reveals hidden gems like Delaware’s own Mascara and Mimosas Networking Brunch.
 This group, inspired by the Boss Babe Academy throws formality out the window and strives to achieve the opposite of traditional business: a noncompetitive atmosphere.

 If there was only one way to do business, how could groups like this exist and even thrive?
 Facebook has scores of networking groups.
-Some, like traditional networking events, seem to exist just to blast each other with sales information, but others, like Fierce and Fab Women and Solopreneur Life, maintain a small, friendly atmosphere with a focus on helping each other and making friends.
+Some, like traditional networking events, seem to exist just to blast each other with sales information.
+But there are others, like Fierce and Fab Women and Solopreneur Life, who maintain a small, friendly atmosphere with a focus on helping each other and making friends.
 Not connections, friends.

 This, I believe, is the secret to the alternate approach.